aergoio/agora/AIPs/AIP-11.md

 The current voting system is based on mobile SMS or public opinion polls, which has inherent problems.

 1. Costly vote

->> A.In general, voting requires a number of processes, such as setting the target of the voter, identification, voting, counting, and verification.
+- In general, voting requires a number of processes, such as setting the target of the voter, identification, voting, counting, and verification.
 Each voting process is not only complex, but also costly.

 2. Untrustworthy vote

->> A.The untransparent voting result problems have been raised for a long time.
+- The untransparent voting result problems have been raised for a long time.
 People think the vote is untrustworthy, from apartment residents' vote to the selection of the winners of broadcast programs and political vote.

->> B.Especially in collecting opinions and voting on social media and big tech platforms, data can easily be manipulated.
+- Especially in collecting opinions and voting on social media and big tech platforms, data can easily be manipulated.
 And voting results can be affected directly or indirectly depending on the interests of the platform provider.

-‘Pikkle’ is a service that solves the above problems with blockchain technology.
+'Pikkle' is a service that solves the above problems with blockchain technology.

 ## Introduction of the Service Main Functions